meken/gcp-ephemeral-data-fusion/README.md

 # Running an ephemeral Data Fusion instance
 [Cloud Data Fusion](https://cloud.google.com/data-fusion) is a fully managed, code-free data integration service that helps users efficiently build and manage ETL/ELT data pipelines.
 However, for organizations that have multiple environments (DEV/TEST/ACC/PROD) and different isolated teams it can become costly to host multiple Data Fusion instances 24/7.
 This repository illustrates an approach where ephemeral Data Fusion instances are created only when the data pipelines need to run and destroyed after the pipelines finish.
-Note that this approach assumes that the environments will have different networking requirements to justify having different Data Fusion instances (hence not utilizing the namespaces for multi-tenancy for environments).
+Note that this approach assumes that the environments will have different networking requirements to justify having different Data Fusion instances (hence not utilizing different [namespaces](https://cdap.atlassian.net/wiki/spaces/DOCS/pages/480313725/Namespaces) for different environments).

 Build status: [![Pipelines](https://github.com/meken/gcp-ephemeral-data-fusion/actions/workflows/build.yaml/badge.svg?branch=main&event=workflow_dispatch)](https://github.com/meken/gcp-ephemeral-data-fusion/actions/workflows/build.yaml)